New writers wanting to know how to get a book published often follow wrong information.

 Of course, this process is complex and time-consuming, requiring an involved step-by-step process (which this article describes in detail).

-In traditional publishing, the publisher will not market your book for you.
+In traditional publishing, the publishing house will not market your book for you.

 Therefore, traditional publishing may not be your route if you already have a large platform.
 You end up doing most of the work yet must share the profits with a company.